-The GP IDeA-CTR is pleased to offer Research Studios for early career investigators to help refine their research with one of the following:
+The GP IDeA-CTR is pleased to offer Research Studios for early career investigators to help refine their research with one of the following formats:

 - (2) grant review before submission (simulated mock NIH review)

 The Research Studio program was developed by Vanderbilt University, and has been implemented at various institutions across the country.
-For our GP IDeA-CTR, we have adapted and enhanced the program to bring together a team of multidisciplinary scientists to help investigators with one of the three needs identified above.
+The GP IDeA-CTR has adapted and enhanced the program to bring together a team of multidisciplinary scientists to help investigators with one of the three needs identified above.
 In general, our goals are intended to enhance research quality, improve funding success, foster networking, and facilitate development of multi-disciplinary teams.

 The goal of the Research Studios is to support the professional development of faculty who are assistant or associate professors; however, are available to all faculty including professors.
 With suggestions from the trainee, relevant experts are identified to provide feedback on strengths, weaknesses, challenges and opportunities of the trainee’s research.
 Such consultation will not only advance the research and scholarship agendas of these faculty, it will also help expand their professional networks.
 The studios provide a chance to bring a more senior scholar or scholars from local and outside universities to participate in this opportunity.
 A key objective of the studio is to offer this support at a critical time in the faculty member’s career.

 - Other applications will be considered on a case-by-case basis.

-- Aims page review and refinement.
-Submit aims page (1 page) with brief proposed methods (1-2 pages if drafted and you would like feedback).
+- Aims page review and refinement: Submit Aims page (1 page) with brief proposed methods (1-2 pages if drafted and you would like feedback).
 Identify team members or need to identify team members.

-- Mock review of grant application.
-Submit Aims page plus research strategy (e.g. 6 pages for R21; 12-pages for R01) with your application guidelines that addresses Significance, Innovation, and Approach – design, sample, variables/measures, procedure, and data analysis sections for review a minimum of 4 weeks (6-8 preferred) prior to grant submission deadline.
+- Mock review of full research proposal: Submit Aims page plus research strategy (e.g. 6 pages for R21; 12-pages for R01) with your application guidelines that addresses Significance, Innovation, and Approach – design, sample, variables/measures, procedure, and data analysis sections for review a minimum of 4 weeks (6-8 preferred) prior to grant submission deadline.
 Please include summary sheet(s) with proposal(s) for discussion as well as any revisions made, if applicable.
 No appendices please.